damiantw/laravel-roles/README.md

 ### Blade Directives <div id="blade-directives"></div>

-The following directives are available in blade views for convenience and code readability.
+The following directives are available in Blade views for convenience and code readability.

 ```